Armin12/EP-NeuralNet/README.md

 # EP-NeuralNet

 In this project, we trained Artificial Neural Networks using Equilibrium Propagation algorithm (EP) for two classification problems: 1) classification of Iris data 2) Performing XOR logical operation.
-Fully connected Continuous Hopfield Nets with symmetrical weights were used to show the flexibility of EP in learning complex structures.

-Details about the Equilibrium Propagation algorithm are published [here](https://www.frontiersin.org/articles/10.3389/fncom.2017.00024/full)
+Fully connected Continuous Hopfield Nets with symmetrical weights were trained to show the flexibility of EP in learning complex structures.
+Details about this project are published [here](https://ieeexplore.ieee.org/abstract/document/9181250).